uvarc/rc-website/content/service/dtc.md

 * Brainstorm ideas within the digital technology space (we love to help you formulate your ideas)

 # Isn't building an app time consuming and expensive?
-Traditionally yes, but the DTC offers a model that we call "hosted" apps that are faster and more affordable than a traditional app.
-A "hosted" app is somewhere between building an app from scratch and using someone else's app.
+Traditionally yes, but the DTC offers a model that we call "hosted" apps, which can be built faster and cheaper than traditional apps.
+A "hosted" app is inbetween building an app from scratch and using someone else's app.
+If your goal is to run a research study, a "hosted" app will do everything you want.
+If your goal is to eventually have your own stand-alone app, think of a "hosted" app as an affordable prototype.
 The hosted approach has many benefits for you:
-* Maintenance costs (e.g., bug fixes) are shared by all DTC "hosted" apps
+* Maintenance costs are minimized due to a shared infrastructure
-* New features added by the DTC will be immediately available to you for free
+* New features are available for free due to a shared infrastructure
-* You are able to avoid all app store reviews and publication requirements
+* App store review and approval processes are avoided
-* Updates to your "hosted" app can be released in a matter of minutes
+* Updates to your app can be released in a matter of minutes
-* Your "hosted" app will automatically work natively in both iOS and Android
+* Your app will be available on both iOS and Android without any extra work

 # Can I collect data from device _____?
 Probably, most modern wearable device support integration via web APIs.
 If a device you want to work with provides API integration (e.g., Apple Watch, Android Wear, Whoop, Oura, BioStrap, FitBit) then we can easily add it to our eco-system (if we haven't already).
 If you aren't sure if we support your device contact us and ask.